Doing Business with Disadvantaged Business Enterprises

 General Contract Modification

-Apparently, it is always possible that the government can modify a general contract in a manner that will improve payment security for a supplier.
+It is always possible that the government can modify a general contract in a manner that will improve payment security for a supplier.
 As mentioned above, the government could modify the general contract, so that the government is required to make the general contract payments to a supplier.
 The result is very similar to an assignment.
 Similarly, the general contract could be modified to require payment by joint check or payment to an escrow agent.
 The court case law is a little inconsistent, but any of these arrangements could give a supplier a claim directly against the government, as long as the supplier can file suit in the Federal Court of Claims, rather than the Federal District Court.

 Some government programs allow a DBE general contractor to receive advance payment of contract funds, which would then allow the DBE to make an advance payment to a supplier.
 Similarly, any general contractor could agree to make an advance payment to a DBE subcontractor.
 Advance payments do increase the risk of the owner or general contractor, so this option can be difficult.